mhulse/grunt-html-boiler/README.md

 1. This project generates two groups of Grunt-built files: 1) Un-minified/uglified, and 2) minified/uglified.
 I prefer having my development- and production-generated files separately built.

-1. This project puts the "build" code, or "source", a level deep off the root.
+1. This project puts the “build” code, or “source”, a level deep off the root.
 In my opinion, having the source files off the root and in a sub-folder allows for the overall setup to be more organized and streamlined.

 ## Links